Amazon ECS Pricing: Understanding Pricing Models, Tips, and Process

 If you find juggling pricing plans and Spot to be a hassle, you’re not alone.
 With nOps, users don’t have to worry about provisioning the right infrastructure when deploying a workload or scaling an application — nOps automatically provisions the optimal blend of Spot, Reserved Instances and Savings Plans for performance and stability and backs you with a 100% utilization guarantee. - Keep an eye on EBS volume usage and data transfer, as these can add up quickly; use appropriate storage types and minimize inter-region traffic to control costs.

-#2: AWS Fargate Launch Type
+Pricing for AWS Fargate Launch Type

 Fargate Launch Type offers a serverless approach to running containers, eliminating the need to manage the underlying infrastructure.
 Instead of provisioning and managing EC2 instances, Fargate automatically allocates the necessary resources for your containers, allowing you to focus solely on your applications while AWS handles the scaling and infrastructure management.